SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 there are multiple methods for installing Git.
 [These instructions summarise the available methods.](https://www.atlassian.com/git/tutorials/install-git#mac-os-x)

-The XCode method is probably simplest, although it is a very large download.
+The XCode method is probably the simplest, although it is a very large download.
 Homebrew is a popular alternative.

 ### Linux

-Since Git is used to version control Linux itself, most Linux distributions make it very easy to install Git.
+Since Git is used to versioning control Linux itself, most Linux distributions make it very easy to install Git.

 If you are attending the workshop with a Debian-like laptop (for example, if it